 The authors created a high-resolution video of the calculated evolution of vigorous mantle convection for 200 Myr at $Ra = 8 \times 10^7$ that can fit a little earlier Earth.
 In this case the quanta of hot material in the plume tail in the lower mantle are expressed even clearer, and their faster rise sometimes becomes similar to isolated thermals.
 In addition, the secondary plumes in the upper mantle occur more often.
 Therefore smaller periods should appear in the spectrum of eruptions.
-The low-resolution Video 1 is produced from the original authors' video to make its volume accessible for including in this PDF file.
-Original high-resolution video of mantle convection is freely accessible from RJES server (http://rjes.wdcb.ru/v16/2016ES000569/plumes-hr.html).
+The low-resolution video produced from the original authors' video is included into the PDF version of this article (i.e. version of record).
+Original highresolution video of mantle convection is freely accessible from RJES server (http://rjes.wdcb.ru/v16/ 2016ES000569/plumes-hr.html).

 Acknowledgments.
 This work was supported from Russian Foundation for Basic Research grants 14-05-00210, and 14-05-00221, and RAS program BNZ-4.
-We thank A. Grachev for help-ful comments on the manuscript.
+We thank A. Grachev for helpful comments on the manuscript.